AdaCore/gnatstudio/docs/users_guide/projects.rst

   left title bar (untitled) selects or deselect all the projects.

-  This selector has two different possible presentations, chosen by the toggle button on top: you can either get a sorted list of all the projects, each appearing only once, or the same project hierarchy displayed in the project view.
+  This selector has two different possible presentations, chosen by the toggle button on top: either a sorted list of all the projects, each appearing only once, or the same project hierarchy displayed in the :guilabel:`Project` view.

 *The scenario selector*